Experience: Overview: History

 2013 – Nemacolin’s newest amenity, Lady Luck Casino Nemacolin, opens its doors July 1, 2013.
 The Nemacolin Experience department is established in June affording Nemacolin the ability to offer each guest a one-of-a-kind vacation experience, as well as the opportunity to purchase a Nemacolin Experience membership, which provides members exclusive Nemacolin amenity offerings, as well as one-year unlimited access to Lady Luck Casino Nemacolin.
 Nemacolin begins renovation phases; the Woodlands Spa received painting and furnishing upgrades, Lafayette gardens received new hardscaping and patio furniture, and the Presidential Suite was completely remodeled from floor to ceiling.
 Spa Voyage was renovated into the new Kidz Spa.
 A terrain park feature was added to Mystic Mountain slopes in December 2013.

 2014 – Nemacolin embarks on a $30 million dollar resort-wide renovation, one of the largest projects in the history of the resort.
 Renovations continue through two more phases: Lodging - the rooms in the Chateau Lafayette and Lodge Annex will receive full renovations January through June, and Conventions & Meetings - spaces will receive renovations from October through February 2015.
 The Holistic Healing Center opens April 2014, offering innovative methods designed to achieve life balance and wellness.
 Nearly 25 treatments are offered ranging from acupuncture, healing meditation, weight-loss management and stress relief therapies.
 The Adventure Center upgrades the Fatbird Flyer Zip Line to the Fatbird SuperFlyer, dueling zip lines; opened in summer 2014.
-Robin's Holistic Gardens opens in July 2013 offering fruit trees, vegetable plants and herbs for our guests and for our resort Chef's to use throughout our Restaurant Collection.
+Robin's Holistic Gardens opens in July 2014 offering fruit trees, vegetable plants and herbs for our guests and resort Chefs to use throughout our Restaurant Collection.
 A vineyard is added for future wine making.